If you’re a retail marketer, chances are you’re thinking about types of loyalty programs.

 Still, they do have their place.
 Since these programs are free to sign up for, there is little barrier to entry when it comes to membership joins.
 That’s why we all carry so many loyalty cards in our wallets and on our keychains.

 Do people really use them though?

 With points programs, customers must accumulate quite a few points for the value to be seen.
-While they’re great at getting people to opt in, they’re not great at increasing engagement and spend levels.
-Therefore, the time to profitability can be long.
+While they’re great at getting people to opt-in, they’re not great at increasing engagement and spend levels.
+Therefore, the time to profitability can take a long time.